ibm-cloud-docs/vmwaresolutions/services/spp_considerations.md

   years:  2016, 2018

-lastupdated: "2018-06-22"
+lastupdated: "2018-08-16"

 ---

 # IBM Spectrum Protect Plus on IBM Cloud overview

-The IBM Spectrum Protect&trade; Plus on {{site.data.keyword.cloud}} service provides an efficient and scalable solution for data protection, data reuse, and data recovery for virtual environments.
-You can implement the service as a stand-alone solution or you can integrate it with your IBM Spectrum Protect Plus environment to offload copies for long-term storage and data governance.
+The {{site.data.keyword.IBM}} Spectrum Protect&trade; Plus on {{site.data.keyword.cloud_notm}} service provides an efficient and scalable solution for data protection, data reuse, and data recovery for virtual environments.
+You can implement the service as a stand-alone solution or you can integrate it with your IBM Spectrum Protect environment to offload copies for long-term storage and data governance.

 **Availability**: This service is available only to instances that are running vSphere 6.5 and that are deployed in (or upgraded to) V2.2 or later releases.

 **Notes:**
 * If you install the service for instances that are deployed in V2.4 or later releases, IBM Spectrum Protect Plus V10.1.1 Patch 1 is installed.
-The service provides recovery support for management virtual machines (VMs) automatically.
 * If you install the service for instances that are deployed in V2.3, IBM Spectrum Protect Plus V10.1.1 is installed.
-The service provides backup for management VMs automatically.
 * If you install the service for instances that are deployed in V2.2, IBM Spectrum Protect Plus V10.1.0 is installed.
-The service provides data protection for the workload VMs only.

-## Components of IBM Spectrum Protect Plus on IBM Cloud
+## Technical specifications for IBM Spectrum Protect Plus on IBM Cloud

 The following components are ordered and included in the IBM Spectrum Protect Plus on {{site.data.keyword.cloud_notm}} service:

 ### vCenter resources

-* A single virtual machine (VM) running the IBM Spectrum Protect Plus server
+* Server VM running IBM Spectrum Protect Plus server
+   * OS: Linux 3.10.0-693.11.1.el7.x86_64
    * 4 x 2.0 GHz cores
    * 32 GB RAM
    * 370 GB disk
+* Secondary VM running IBM Spectrum Protect Plus vSnap server and VADP proxy
+   * OS: Linux 3.10.0-693.11.1.el7.x86_64
+   * CPU and RAM configured based on the selected storage size and the [IBM Spectrum Protect Plus Blueprint](https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/Tivoli%20Storage%20Manager/page/IBM%20Spectrum%20Protect%20Plus%20Blueprints) sizing guidance
+   * 150 GB disk

 ### Storage for backups

 Customizable storage for backups with the following options:
-* Number of file storage: 1, 2, 3, or 4
+* Number of file storage: 1 - 10
 * Each endurance file storage: 500, 1000, 2000, 4000, 8000, or 12000 GB
 * Storage performance: 0.25, 2, or 4 IOPS/GB

+See the [IBM Spectrum Protect Plus blueprint and sizing tool](https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/Tivoli%20Storage%20Manager/page/IBM%20Spectrum%20Protect%20Plus%20Blueprints) for planning and sizing.

 ### Storage for management

-One endurance file storage (500 GB, 2 IOPS/GB) hosting the IBM Spectrum Protect Plus virtual machine and running on the same subnet as the backup storage ordered for the service.
+One 1000 GB, 2 IOPS/GB endurance file storage hosting the IBM Spectrum Protect Plus virtual machine and running on the same subnet as the backup storage.

 ### Networking

-One portable private IP address.
+Two portable private IP addresses.

 ### Licenses and fees

-IBM Spectrum Protect Plus can be licensed in the {{site.data.keyword.vmwaresolutions_short}} console for 10 to a maximum of 1000 VMs in increments of 10.
-You can also Bring Your Own License (BYOL) and upload the license file during the installation process.
+* IBM Spectrum Protect Plus (10 to a maximum of 1000 VM licenses in increments of 10)
+* IBM Spectrum Protect Plus license offered through the {{site.data.keyword.vmwaresolutions_short}} console (number of VMs in packages of 10) or as BYOL

 ## Considerations when installing IBM Spectrum Protect Plus on IBM Cloud